Top 21 Free & Paid Coding Websites for Kids

 By the end of the games, students will be prepared and ready to use conventional text-based languages in future coding endeavors.

-Much like with programs like Code Monster, kids will be able to see the results of their programming solutions immediately, helping them to fully understand the wonders of coding in a real and rewarding way.
+Much like with coding programs for kids like Code Monster, kids will be able to see the results of their programming solutions immediately, helping them to fully understand the wonders of coding in a real and rewarding way.

-This is a flexible website that allows kids to move at their own pace, so it’s great for students of any coding level or learning ability.
-It also consists of many tutorials and lessons that help kids learn understand pretty much any area of coding, including things like applications, games or website pages.
+This is one of the most flexible coding websites for kids that allows users to move at their own pace, so it’s great for students of any coding level or learning ability.
+It also consists of many tutorials and lessons that help kids learn understand pretty much any area of coding.
+This includes things like applications, games or website pages.

 Mainly, Tynker works with interlocking blocks of code like many other educational coding resources.
 This is one of the reasons it is perfect for so many different ability levels and can be understood easily by beginners.

-The courses are well designed and broken up by age group so that you will have no issues knowing where to start with the kids in your life (and it will grow along with them as they develop and are ready for more complicated material).
+The courses are well designed and broken up by age group so that you will have no issues knowing where to start with the kids in your life.
+Best of all, it will grow along with them as they develop and are ready for more complicated material.
+This is critical because coding programs for kids must grow in depth and complexity or risk only having value for a narrow age group and skill level.

-The website is free but also has a subscription option that can take the experience to the next level, so you are able to test it out and see how much you are willing to commit after knowing how well it fits you and your child.
+The website has free coding for kids but also has a subscription option that can take the experience to the next level, so you are able to test it out and see how much you are willing to commit after knowing how well it fits you and your child.
 You can choose monthly, yearly or lifetime subscriptions, too, so it really is up to your personal situation and desire for commitment.

 9. CodeMoji (Ages 6-14)